DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-9/Readme.md

 ![ServerHello.png](ServerHello.png)

 7. After decrypting encrypted `ClientKeyExchange`, you will get the plain `ClientKeyExchange` with similar structure we have mentioned in step 2.
 From there you can extract encrypted `PreMasterSecret` and decrypt it using given RSA private key called `cyber_challenge.key`.
+(You can use `openssl rsautl` for decryption)

-   `PreMasterSecret`(hex) is : `000301212121594f555f484156455f464f554e445f49542121214452444f4036305f7b48375a3330517d5f464c414721`
+   `PreMasterSecret`(hex) is : `0301212121594f555f484156455f464f554e445f49542121214452444f4036305f7b48375a3330517d5f464c414721`

    `PreMasterSecret`(Plain) is : `!!!YOU_HAVE_FOUND_IT!!!DRDO@60_{H7Z30Q}_FLAG!`